 Whether you've been blessed with a great newborn sleeper or you're currently in the thick of exhaustion, you might be wondering how you will prepare for even more sleepless nights.
 However, you may feel differently once you learn a bit more about what is going on and how to navigate this phase just like any other.

-So, before you worry too much about this unwelcome stage, there are a few things you should know.
+Before you worry too much about this unwelcome stage, there are a few things you should know.

 There are also several signs to be aware of that could indicate your baby is approaching this milestone.
-Improved head and neck control, natural consolidation of day or nighttime sleep, increased motor skills, and those cute little cooing sounds are all developmental progressions that often precede this stage of sleep.
+Improved head and neck control, natural consolidation of day or nighttime sleep, increased motor skills and those cute little cooing sounds are all developmental progressions that often precede this stage of sleep.

 You will find that some babies have a more difficult time with this transition, while others are more adaptable.
-I'm sure you can think of that one family member or friend whose child has gracefully transitioned through this stage, but it is important to remember that every baby is so unique in every other way, and sleep is no exception!
+I'm sure you can think of that one family member or friend whose child has gracefully transitioned through this stage, but it is important to remember that every baby is so unique in every other way, and sleep is no exception.

 1. Log your baby's activity

 Start logging your baby's sleep and eating habits and take notice of any new patterns that arise.
-If she suddenly went from sleeping 10 hours at night to broken up sleep with multiple night wakings, jot those down and start to anticipate those wake-ups each night.
+If they suddenly went from sleeping 10 hours at night to broken up sleep with multiple night wakings, jot those down and start to anticipate those wake-ups each night.